Can Optimization Trajectories Explain Multi-Task Transfer?: Can Factors of the Optimization Trajectory Explain Transfer?

 In \autoref{tab:transfer-factors}, for the remaining MTL settings, we compare change in generalization to change in optimization factor for each task that experiences significant transfer, computing an aggregate value of each attribute.\footnote{ To compute a single-value of each term for a single training trajectory we average values across the training trajectory, using the following heuristics: generalization is computed as the average test-performance of the top-10 validation checkpoints; sharpness is computed as the average sharpness of the last 20 checkpoints at the end of training; gradient covariance is computed as the average covariance of the last 20 checkpoints at the end of training; finally, the FIM Trace is computed as the average of the max 20 values of FIM Trace value (capturing the ``explosion'').
 Full trajectories are shown in \autoref{app:sgd-bias-results}. } The $\Delta$ of each term is computed using the average of all multi-task trajectories (averaged over random seeds) minus the average of all single-task trajectories and the significance of a $\Delta$ is determined by whether the confidence intervals (using 2 standard deviations) of the multi-task and single-task values overlap.
 Our hope is that one of the factors we study will explain the trade-offs in generalization between tasks, i.e. that positive transfer will correspond to a decrease in one or more factor while negative transfer corresponds to an increase.
 Such a result would suggest {\it how} multi-task learning is impacting generalization, and would potentially provide a path towards developing optimization methods that are ``right for the right reasons''.

 However, we find that no factor is capable of explaining negative and positive transfer in any MTL setting we study.
 For instance, in CIFAR-100, MTL consistently leads to sharper solutions for all tasks; however, sharpness cannot explain MTL transfer because even tasks which experience {\it positive transfer} find sharper solutions.
-Additionally, the other factors not only experience deltas which are not significant, but which are also inconsistent.
+Other factors not only experience deltas which are not significant, but which are also inconsistent.
 More generally, we see that multi-task learning tends to result in {\it worse} values for the factors we study, regardless of whether task generalization is improved or harmed by multi-task training (with the exception of the FashionMTL setting, where MTL seems to improve some factors).
 This negative result indicates that our current understanding of generalization gaps in {\it single-task models} is not capable of explaining the generalization gaps between multi-task and single-task models.
 More importantly, while there is clearly a trade-off in generalization between tasks within some multi-task settings, we cannot explain {\it why} that trade-off occurs from the perspective of optimization.
-As a result, it is not clear how we should alter optimization to improve or balance transfer across tasks.
+As a result, it is not clear how we should alter optimization to improve or balance transfer across tasks or, more specifically, what optimization challenges SMTOs should be overcoming to improve multi-task transfer.

-\paragraph{Takeaway:} We find that factors of the optimization trajectory previously shown to explain generalization gaps between single-task training runs are not capable of explaining the generalization gaps between single-task and multi-task models.
-The mechanisms by which multi-task learning improves generalization for some tasks while harming others remains an open question.